 When you delete an email using IMAP, it does not immediately disappear (or go to a “Trash” folder); instead, the program marks it with a “deleted” flag.
 Only when the email program finally sends the IMAP “expunge” command, all emails flagged as “deleted” actually disappear.
 Many email programs do this automatically when you switch folders, for example, or close the program.

 With Gmail, this safety net is not normally necessary.
 Most email programs will copy messages to the Gmail “Trash” folder before marking them deleted.
 It is then save to expunge them.

-- Auto-Expunge on is the same as expunging every time a message is marked “deleted”.
+- Auto-Expunge on is the same as expunging every time you mark an email as “deleted”.
 Gmail is always up to date.
 This is the recommended setting.

 - Auto-Expunge off means Gmail operates like a traditional IMAP account and honors the commands sent by email programs literally and wait for the “expunge” command to delete messages.

 When a message is marked as deleted and expunged from the last visible IMAP folder:

 This setting is available only when auto-expunge is disabled.
 It defines what happens to an email when is is removed from the last folder in which it appeared.
 With Gmail IMAP, every Gmail label corresponds to an IMAP folder, and every message appears in all the folders that correspond to its labels plus the “[Gmail]/All Mail” folder.
 All Gmail messages that are not deleted or spam show in the “All Mail” folder.

 Not all Gmail folders need be visible to email programs via IMAP, though; you can turn off IMAP access to specific labels to make Gmail IMAP more lightweight and faster.
 Only the Inbox is always visible.

 This setting only applies to folders available via IMAP.